HMS Medusa (1801): Service history

 On 2 August 1801 Lord Nelson hoisted his flag aboard Medusa at Deal and crossed the channel in order to observe the French invasion fleet at Boulogne.
 He ordered an attack by bomb vessels on the 4th, followed by an attempt to board and cut out the enemy flotilla on the night of the 15th.

 The British were organised into four boat divisions under the command of Captains Philip Somerville, Isaac Cotgrave, Robert Jones and Nelson's aide-de-camp Edward T. Parker, supported by howitzer boats commanded by Captain John Conn.
 The darkness of the night and a powerful tide meant that the boats arrived separately rather than together, and Jones' division missed the action completely.
 The French were well-prepared, and the attackers were met by heavy fire from the ships and from shore.
 Medusa suffered 55 casualties, the most of any ship.

 During the Peace of Amiens, between October 1801 and February 1802, Medusa was employed in suppressing smuggling in the English Channel, patrolling the south coast between Start Point and the Isle of Wight.
 Gore learned of the imminent renewal of hostilities, so hurried to join the squadron of Sir Richard Bickerton in blockading the French naval base at Toulon.
 When Nelson arrived to take command in July, four sloops and four frigates, including Medusa, were sent to patrol off Gibraltar.

 On 8 December 1803 Medusa attacked two French felucca-rigged privateers in the Strait.
 The first, Esperance, armed with two 12 and two 6-pounder guns, was captured, while the other, Sorcier, was pursued until she ran aground and was wrecked near Cabrita Point, 9 miles south-west of Marbella.
-Soon afterwards Medusa chased another French privateer schooner so close to Cadiz, that her shot went into the town.
+Soon afterwards Medusa chased another French privateer schooner so close to Cádiz, that her shot went into the town.

 On 9 January 1804 she captured the Spanish ship Nostra Senora del Rosario.